sasdallas/reduceOS/hexahedron/drivers/usb/README.txt

 Devices are given out in the structure USBDevice_t.
 This structure is LARGE.
 It contains a list of configurations, interfaces, endpoints, as well as basic information about the device itself.

+Device drivers themselves will actually work with USB interfaces.
+One drievr will have

 ==== II.
 Writing a USB driver

 When writing a USB driver, the first thing you want to do is register your driver.